Will Congress Continue Health Care For 9 Million Children?

 Advocates note that if children have to leave CHIP and move to marketplace coverage, their families may be forced to pay higher out-of-pocket costs for their kids' health care.

-Without the maintenance of effort requirement, advocates fear that states would be more likely to do what Arizona did during the last economic downturn: It froze enrollment from December 2009 until last June.
+Without the maintenance-of-effort requirement, advocates fear that states would be more likely to do what Arizona did during the last economic downturn: It froze enrollment from December 2009 until last June.
 The move was allowed because it took effect before the ACA's restriction began in March 2010.

-Meanwhile, Republicans are not united in their views of the maintenance of effort requirement.
-Some favor it because they say it shifts more authority of the program to states.
-Others say it would likely lead some states to move many CHIP enrollees either into Medicaid or private insurance policies sold on the Obamacare exchanges — both areas where the federal government may pay an even higher share of the costs, Pope says.
+Meanwhile, Republicans are not united in their views of the maintenance-of-effort requirement.
+Some favor it because, they say, it shifts more authority of the program to states.
+Others say it would very likely lead some states to move many CHIP enrollees into either Medicaid or private insurance policies sold on the Obamacare exchanges — both areas where the federal government may pay an even higher share of the costs, Pope says.

 "It's not a simple win for anything, but you can see why some governors would like it," he says.

-At a House subcommittee hearing in June, some Republicans lawmakers expressed concerns about extending the enhanced federal funding for CHIP.
+At a House subcommittee hearing in June, some Republican lawmakers expressed concerns about extending the enhanced federal funding for CHIP.

-"This increase in funding has challenged the program by both shifting the nature of shared responsibility of the state Children's Health Insurance Program to the federal government and making states more dependent on federal dollars," said Rep. Michael Burgess (R-Texas), who heads the Energy and Commerce subcommittee on health.
+"This increase in funding has challenged the program by both shifting the nature of shared responsibility of the state Children's Health Insurance Program to the federal government and making states more dependent on federal dollars," said Rep. Michael Burgess, R-Texas, who heads the Energy and Commerce subcommittee on health.

-A committee staff memo prepared for the hearing suggested that taking away the extra funding (as some Republicans would like to do), but leaving the maintenance of effort requirement in place, would not result in fewer children having coverage.
+A committee staff memo prepared for the hearing suggested that taking away the extra funding (as some Republicans would like to do), but leaving the maintenance-of-effort requirement in place, would not result in fewer children having coverage.

 Without renewal of the program, Arizona, Minnesota, North Carolina and the District of Columbia would run out of their federal CHIP funding by the end of this year.
 By March 2018, an additional 27 states would exhaust their funds.